 Notes for Guest Blog Contributors

-There is no set word limit for guest post contributions although I find that posts of between 400 and 600 words work best.
-If you would like to offer a longer, more detailed post just let me know.
-Please send your contribution to me as a .doc or .docx attachment and send me any images you wish to use (along with a note on who to credit) separately.
+There is no set word limit for guest post contributions although I find that posts of between 500 and 600 words work best.
+If you would like to offer a longer, more detailed article just let me know.
+Please send your contribution to me as a .doc or .docx attachment and send me any high resolution images you wish to use (along with a note on who to credit) separately.
 Please also include a brief biography of yourself that can be published alongside the guest post.
 Thank you very much for writing for thinkingcountry!